-- Read "Electrical Safety" on page 4 and "Handling Static-Sensitive Devices" on page 5. - Obtain a flash diskette for updating the system BIOS.
-If you do not have a flash diskette, refer to Updating the System BIOS in Using Your IntelliStation M Pro. - Read the instructions that come with the new microprocessor. - Turn off the computer. - Disconnect all cables attached to the computer and remove the computer cover (see Chapter 2, "Preparing to Install and Remove Options" on page 6). - Read "Accessing the System Board" on page 15.
+Read "Electrical Safety" on page 4 and "Handling Static-Sensitive Devices" on page 5.

+Obtain a flash diskette for updating the system BIOS.
+If you do not have a flash diskette, refer to Updating the System BIOS in IntelliStation M Pro User Guide.
+Read the instructions that come with the new microprocessor.

+Turn off the computer.

+Disconnect all cables attached to the computer and remove the computer cover (see Chapter 2, "Preparing to Install and Remove Options" on page 6).